 - 2. Vesterbro – best place to stay for nightlife & trendy vibes

 - Best Luxury Hotel in Vesterbro (with a rooftop pool)

 - Best mid-range hotel in Vesterbro

 - Best cheap hotel in Vesterbro

-- 3. Nørrebro – best place to stay if you want to travel like a local
+- 3. Nørrebro – best area if you want to travel like a local

 - Best hotel in Nørrebro

 - Cheap accommodation in Nørrebro